Foundations Youth Ministry

 Meetings:

-Foundations meetings take place primarily on the first and third Sunday of the month, October-May, from 10:45 a.m. to 12:15 p.m. on the second floor of the Fr.
-Jack Wall Mission Center, 711 W. Monroe, Chicago, IL 60661.
+Foundations meetings take place primarily on two Sundays of the month, September-May, from 10:15 a.m. to 11:45 a.m. at 703 W. Monroe, Chicago, IL 60661.
 The topics of Foundations meetings are extremely diverse.
 We host powerful guest speakers and engage in heartfelt and emotional discussions.
 We aim to tie together concepts of faith with issues of social justice, Christian leadership, inner reflection and growth.
 Whatever the theme for the meeting may be, we strive to provide a fun and welcoming community where teens can connect their faith with other teens.

-Foundations meetings take place primarily on the first and third Sunday of the month, October-May, from 10:45 a.m. to 12:15 p.m. on the second floor of the Fr.
-Jack Wall Mission Center, 711 W. Monroe, Chicago, IL 60661.
+Foundations meetings take place primarily on two Sundays of the month, September-May, from 10:15 a.m. to 11:45 a.m. at 703 W. Monroe, Chicago, IL 60661.
 The topics of Foundations meetings are extremely diverse.
 We host powerful guest speakers and engage in heartfelt and emotional discussions.
 We aim to tie together concepts of faith with issues of social justice, Christian leadership, inner reflection and growth.
 Whatever the theme for the meeting may be, we strive to provide a fun and welcoming community where teens can connect their faith with other teens.

 Fun: